Pay Dues or Join with MyIFB

 However, pollinator numbers have declined steadily due to habitat loss, degradation, and fragmentation as well as insecticide, pesticide, disease, parasite, and invasive plant pressure.

-To offset the loss of habitat, consider creating a pollinator garden, a stopping point for monarchs as each fall hundreds of millions of monarch butterflies migrate from the United States and Canada to the mountains in central Mexico for the winter.
+To offset the loss of habitat, consider creating a pollinator garden, a stopping point for monarchs, as each fall, hundreds of millions of monarch butterflies migrate from the United States and Canada to the mountains in central Mexico for the winter.
 They return in spring, specifically in May.

-To learn more about the importance of pollinators and pollinator landscapes visit: Pollinator Power- Bees, Butterflies, Birds Bats or National Pollinator Week spotlight: Pollinators Play key role in Illinois Agriculture.
+To learn more about the importance of pollinators and pollinator landscapes, visit: Pollinator Power- Bees, Butterflies, Birds Bats or National Pollinator Week spotlight: Pollinators Play key role in Illinois Agriculture.

-In collaboration with Illinois Farm Bureau, Cook County Farm Bureau developed a video series of pollinator conservation in Cook County, with a range of involvement in agriculture.
+In collaboration with Illinois Farm Bureau, Cook County Farm Bureau developed a video series on pollinator conservation in Cook County, with a range of involvement in agriculture.
 Please watch the Farm Bureau in action video and the latest member education video to see some of the many practices being implemented to conserve pollinators.

 To learn more about resources for creating pollinator habitat.